-Symptoms and treatment of a cyst in the head.
+Symptoms and treatment of cysts in the head.
 Brain cyst symptoms and treatment methods

-In medical practice, cases of neoplasms in the human brain, including cysts in the head, are not uncommon.
-The word "cyst" in society is considered a benign disease that does not represent anything dangerous.
-But a head cyst is not a harmless formation.
-A thorough diagnosis and periodic examination by specialists is necessary.
+In medical practice, there are frequent cases of tumors in the human brain, including cysts in the head.
+The word “cyst” in society is considered a harmless disease that does not pose anything dangerous.
+But a scalp cyst is not a harmless formation.
+Careful diagnosis and periodic examination by specialists are necessary.

-What is a head cyst?
-This is a formation that contains a liquid located in a capsule in the form of a bubble.
-Anatomically, there is a fluid-filled cavity between the temporal and parietal lobes.
-When for some reason, which we will consider later, dead tissues are formed, the fluid from this part tries to take the place of the dead tissues, due to which a capsule is formed, which forms a cyst.
-Most often, the cyst appears in the so-called cobweb covering of the cortex of the cerebral hemispheres.
-This is due to the fact that this part of the brain is easily subject to bruises, injuries and inflammatory processes that accompany them.
+What is a “scalp cyst”?
+This is a formation that contains liquid located in a capsule in the shape of a bubble.
+Anatomically, between the temporal and parietal lobes there is a cavity filled with fluid.
+When, for some reason, which we will consider later, dead tissue is formed, the fluid from this part tries to take the place of the dead tissue, which is why a capsule is formed, which forms a cyst.
+Most often, the cyst appears in the so-called arachnoid covering of the cerebral cortex.
+This is due to the fact that this part of the brain is easily susceptible to bruises, injuries and the inflammatory processes that accompany them.
 According to statistics, children, adolescents and men are more likely to get sick than women.

-But not only injuries can cause a cyst in the head.
-Let's consider these reasons.
+But not only injuries can cause a cyst to appear in the head.
+Let's look at these reasons.

-There are congenital and acquired forms of head cysts.
+There are congenital and acquired forms of scalp cysts.

 The reason for the appearance of congenital types of cysts: